Chalarangelo/30-seconds-of-code/blog_posts/react-use-interval-explained.md

 cover: blog_images/clock.jpg
 excerpt: Wrapping your mind around React hooks and how they interact with `setInterval()` can be difficult.
 Here's a guide to get you started.
 firstSeen: 2021-04-15T12:00:00+03:00
-lastUpdated: 2021-06-12T19:30:41+03:00
+lastUpdated: 2021-09-28T19:59:51+03:00
 ---

 Wrapping your mind around React hooks can be daunting at first, especially if you stumble into anything remotely related to timing, such as `setInterval()`.
 In order to solve such issues, you have to get used to the way hooks work, their limitations and potential workarounds.

-First and foremost, it should be clear that `setInterval()` is a side effect.
+First, it should be clear that `setInterval()` is a side effect.
 After all, it's not directly tied to a component's render method.
-Therefore we should call it inside a `useEffect()` hook and use the `return` of said hook to call `clearInterval()` when unmounting.
-In order to avoid creating multiple intervals, we can use the hook's second argument to pass an empty dependency array (`[]`), running the side effect only when the component is mounted.
+Therefore we should call it inside a `useEffect()` hook and use its `return` to call `clearInterval()` when unmounting.
+To avoid creating multiple intervals, we can use the hook's second argument to pass an empty dependency array (`[]`).
+This results in running the side effect only when the component mounts.

 ```jsx
 React.useEffect(() => {